Retr0327/discord-bot/README.md

       DB -- Operation complete --> C
 ```

-If a user brodcast a message to a specific channel, the Discord bot will register the task to its event loop.
-When restarting, the bot checks the database for any pending tasks and, if present, adds them to its event loop.
+When a user broadcasts a message to a particular channel, the Discord bot logs the task in its event loop.
+Upon restart, the bot examines the database for any pending tasks and incorporates them into the loop if any are found.

 #### `/unbrodcast <channel>`